Marlins vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jorge Soler and the Miami Marlins play Xander Bogaerts and the San Diego Padres at LoanDepot park on Tuesday.
-First pitch is at 6:40 PM ET.
+Jorge Soler and Rougned Odor hit the field when the Miami Marlins and San Diego Padres meet on Wednesday at LoanDepot park.

-The favored Marlins have -130 moneyline odds against the underdog Padres, who are listed at +110.
-Miami is favored on the run line (-1.5).
-A 7.5-run over/under has been set in this contest.
+Oddsmakers list the Padres as -120 moneyline favorites, while giving the underdog Marlins +100 moneyline odds.
+San Diego is the favorite on the run line (-1.5).
+The over/under is 8.5 runs for the contest (with -105 odds to go over and -115 odds on the under).

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.